time-link/timelink-kleio/README.md

 * git tag with current version (`make show-current`)
 * Push to github with tags
 * Push to docker with `make push-TAG` with TAG in latest | unique | stable
+  * __Note that the reference repository is `timelinkserver/kleio-server` login before with `docker login --username timelinkserver` or other authorized user.__

 ## Make targets